Wedding Reception in Melbourne

 The photos you receive from your wedding receptions are more or less photojournalistic.
 We don't have any control of the this part of the evening at all.
 We are essentially photographing the night as it happens.
 But there will be important events during the schedule that will be photographed.

-If we're going to go by my wedding timeline that had a 2pm ceremony start time.
+If we're going to go by my wedding timeline guide that had a 2pm ceremony start time.
 The reception will start at around 6:30pm.
-From my experience a 6:30 start time, sounds more like 7:00pm.
+From my experience, a 6:30pm start time, sounds more like 7:00pm.
 Guests will arrive early and it usually starts with cocktail hour.
 At the same time, sometimes the couple are late as well.

 Just remember, this is a wedding photographers schedule.
 If you require modifications, I am happy to oblige and make the necessary changes to fit your wedding schedule.

 6:30pm - 6:45pm - Guests enter reception and seated